Do you have a bad headache near your eyes and nose? Or do you have allergies? Consider using a facial massage for sinuses to help your symptoms.

 Doing a facial massage for sinuses can provide some relief from pain and symptoms.
 However, it might not offer long-lasting results.

 If your symptoms come back, you can do another massage to help.
-But if the massage doesn’t help for long, you should consult your doctor.
+But if the message doesn’t help for long, you should consult your doctor.

 A facial massage can be an excellent option for natural sinus pain relief.
 If it doesn’t give you the relief you want, you do have other options.